panter-dsd/tatuin/README.md

 Currently, only the Todoist and Obsidian providers support task creation and editing.
 The Todoist provider is out of the box, but for Obsidian, you must use the [obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api) plugin.
-You can install it by the [link](obsidian://show-plugin?id=obsidian-local-rest-api).
+You can install it by the link: [open obsidian and install plugin](obsidian://show-plugin?id=obsidian-local-rest-api).
 The full information about the installation and configuration process can be found within Obsidian's UI.
 Tatuin works seamlessly with both secure and insecure configurations, but note that you must install a certificate for the secure setup (refer to the [wiki](https://github.com/coddingtonbear/obsidian-web/wiki/How-do-I-get-my-browser-trust-my-Obsidian-Local-REST-API-certificate%3F) for details).